orbingol/NURBS-Python/docs/index.rst

 The :code:`nurbs` package contains :code:`Curve` and :code:`Surface` classes along with the :code:`utilities` module for functions common in both :code:`Curve` and :code:`Surface` classes.

-This package also includes a very simple grid generator class, :code:`Grid`, to generate rectangular control points grid for use with the :code:`Surface` class.
+This package also includes a very simple grid generator class, :code:`Grid`, to generate rectangular control point grids for use with the :code:`Surface` class.

 nurbs.Curve module
 ------------------

+:code:`Curve` class provides data storage properties and evaluation functions for NURBS and B-spline curves.

 .. automodule:: nurbs.Curve
     :members: